 Unfortunately, central heating timer clocks get unreliable over time.
 They either stop working altogether or only work when they feel like it.
 If you’ve had yours a little while, it may be time to replace it with an upgrade.
-Modernising your heating controls can help you to save money on your energy bills.
+Modernising your central heating controls can help you to save money on your energy bills.
 You will also find that many can be operated via a smartphone app for added convenience.

 Confused heating and hot water controls